Satyam/book-react-redux/manuscript/chapter15.md

 npm i --save react-redux
 ```

-So far, all our components that needed any data from the store needed to import the store instance from the `store/index.js` file [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-14-03/client/store/index.js) which we added just as a temporary solution.
+So far, all our components that needed any data from the store had to import the store instance from the `store/index.js` file [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-14-03/client/store/index.js) which we added just as a temporary solution.
 We may delete it now.

-To make the store available to all data containers, we use the `<Provider>` component imported from React-Redux.
-We import it from React-Redux as well as the method to create the store:
+To make the store available to all data containers, we use the `<Provider>` component from React-Redux.
+We import it as well as the method to create the store:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-15-01/client/index.js#L4-L8)